SchoolOfCode/bc13_w12d5_hackathon_react-typescript-amina-em/README.md

  ## **_Welcome!_** 🌤️☔🌨️

- This app gives you need-to-know weather information no matter what your location.
+ This app gives you need-to-know weather information, wherever you are!

  ---